alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

 Games will not display artwork by default in OPL.
 This guide will walk through downloading artwork using OPL Manager and then loading it onto an internal hard drive by mounting it to your PC with HDL Batch Installer or transferring it using a USB drive.

-# Download artwork using OPL Manager
+## Download artwork using OPL Manager

-## Requirements
+### Requirements

-* A windows PC
+* A Windows PC
 * OPL Manager
 * PS2-formatted hard drive with game backups

 !!! note "Note: Game list"

     In order for OPL Manager to properly load the game list, game backups must already be installed onto your PS2 hard drive.
-If not, the tool will typically require correcting titles individually before loading them.
+If pointed to games that have not been installed, the tool will typically require correcting titles individually before loading them.
 If you have not yet loaded game backups onto your hard drive, follow [this guide](../hdl-batch-installer/) first.

-## Instructions
+### Instructions

 1. Connect PS2 HDD to PC.
 1. Right click on **OPL Manager** and select `Run as administrator`.
-1. Select the PS2 HDD option and point to the HDD.
+1. When prompted to set mode, select the `Local PS2 HDD` option.

     <figure markdown="span">
       ![opl_002](../assets/opl_002.png){ width="400" }